xsolla/xsolla-sdk-php/README.md

 ![Payment UI screenshot](http://xsolla.cachefly.net/img/ps3_github2.png)

+## This SDK has been deprecated

+This SDK can be used for:
+* obtaining an authorization token
+* processing of basic webhooks (user_validation, payment, refund, etc)

 ## Features

 * Full customisation of Payment UI with the help of different methods of getting token.